Netatalk/netatalk/CONTRIBUTING.md

 ## Commit messages

-Commit messages should have a short, descriptive first summary line that begins with the affected component, and ends with the GitHub issue ticket # e.g.
+Commit messages should have a short, descriptive first summary line that begins with the affected component (i.e. the subdir that houses the majority of changed code.)

-> afpd: new options "force user" and "force group", GitHub #1234
+> afpd: new options "force user" and "force group"

 This is helpful when browsing a git log in oneline mode.

 Then the commit message should explain what the change is about, the more context the better.
+Each line of the commit message shall be max 80 characters long.

 ## Basic Netatalk Git